Warning

 • E numbers: these are additions to a product that improve or change the properties of that product.
 Such as colourings and flavourings.
 Only manufacturers within the European Union are allowed to use E numbers.

 • Organic: producers are not allowed to simply put the term organic on a label.
 This is only allowed if certain production methods meet high standards of environmental conservation and animal welfare.
 Does a label say a product is organic?
 In that , the producer must state who the authority is.
-And which company number this organization has.
+And which number this has.

 • Genetically modified organisms (GMOs): if a product consists of more than 0.9% GMOs, this must be stated on the label.

-• Nutritional : a nutrition claim says something about the composition of a product.
+• Nutritional claims: a claim says something about the composition of a product.
 It indicates whether a product contains more or less of a particular nutrient.
 Examples are ‘low sodium' or ‘light'.
 There is a list of scientifically proven nutritional claims.
 Producers are only allowed to put these claims on a label.

 • Health claims: A health claim describes the relationship between a nutrient in a product and its effect on health.
 For example, ‘Vitamin C contributes to the of the immune system'.
 There is a list of scientifically proven health claims.
 Producers are only allowed to put these claims on a label.